$R^3_{\lambda}$ inspired black holes: Abstract

 \section{Abstract}

-We study a black hole with a blurred mass density instead of a singular one, which could be caused by the noncommutativity of 3-space.
+We study a black hole with a blurred mass density instead of a singular one, which is caused by the noncommutativity of 3-space.
 Depending on its mass, such object has either none, one or two event horizons.
-It possesses new properties, which become important on a microscopic scale, in particular, the Hawking temperature does not increase indefinitely as the mass goes to zero, but vanishes instead.
-Such frozen and extremely dense pieces of matter are a good dark matter candidate.
-In addition, we introduce an object oscillating between a microscopic black hole and a naked (and blurred) singularity, we call it gravimond.
+It possesses properties, which become important on a microscopic scale, in particular, the Hawking temperature does not increase indefinitely as the mass goes to zero, but vanishes instead.
+Such frozen and extremely dense pieces of matter are good dark matter candidates.

 \keywords{Noncommutative quantum mechanics; microscopic black holes; dark matter.}

 \ccode{PACS Nos.: 04.60.Bc, 02.40.Gh} {\ Ref. number: DIAS-STP-16-09}